Bira/octopus-carnival/_drafts/wir-mm-4e-ghoul.md

 their riders.

-The end result is a monster that's still dangerous in melee, but will hit less often and give any party with a cleric in it a lot more chances to save against its paralytic attacks.
+The end result is a monster that's still dangerous in melee, but will hit less often and give any party with a divine character in it a lot more chances to save against its paralytic attacks.
 Use this one and ignore the MM version.

 ### Ravenous Ghoul (MV)